backend-developers-ltd/ComputeHorde/README.md

 - Scoring system incentivising for completing organic tasks.
 - Mechanisms for penalizing miners serving only a subset of validators

-## Goals
+## Development goals

-1. **Expand Hardware Support**
-   Add support for all GPU classes required by other Bittensor subnets.

 1. **Bring organic jobs from other subnets' validators**
    Allow the free market to regulate demand and prioritize cost-effective hardware, rather than solely focusing on the strongest hardware.

+1. **Strengthen Security**
+   Introduce rules and safeguards to prevent malicious actors from exploiting the network, ensuring a fair and secure environment for all participants.

 1. **Support Long-Running Jobs**
    Implement accounting mechanisms for miners to be rewarded proportionally to the time spent, even for incomplete long-running tasks.

+1. **Expand Hardware Support**
+   Add support for all GPU classes required by other Bittensor subnets.

 1. **Fair Resource Sharing**
    Allocate resources based on validators' stakes while allowing low-stake validators access when demand is low.

-1. **Strengthen Security**
-   Introduce rules and safeguards to prevent malicious actors from exploiting the network, ensuring a fair and secure environment for all participants.

 # Running ComputeHorde components